pagkly/Zed/Investopedia4/What Is Martial Law.md

 Typically, the power to declare martial law rests with the president.
 The circumstances in which it may be declared and other limiting factors, such as the amount of time it may be left in effect, are enshrined in legislation or a country’s constitution.

 For example, a president may be authorized to declare martial law during a time of violent civil unrest, but only for 60 days.
-International laws may also limit the scope and duration of martial law if a country has signed onto a multilateral treaty.
+International laws may also limit the [[Scope|scope]] and duration of martial law if a country has signed onto a multilateral treaty.

 ## Special Considerations: States of Emergency